 If your emotionally distant husband will join you in the awareness process, that’s great!
 Use the information provided as a springboard for healthy, honest discussion.
 If he will not, and many won’t, choose to make yourself aware of what’s happening and grow anyway.
 One person working toward a healthy style of relating is better than no one at all taking steps.

 1. Communication is reduced to power plays.

 If nothing else, evasive behavior creates a feeling of power.
-This concept of control and power-wielding can take some strange twists, and the people involved usually do not see it for what it is.
+This concept of control and power-wielding can take some strange twists.
+And the people involved usually do not see it for what it is.

 Perversely, even a caring husband derives a certain subconscious satisfaction when he witnesses his wife in great emotional distress.
 The underlying thought: You see?
 I do have power!
 I can control her emotions, and that’s not an easy thing to do.
 My tactics worked.

-The more the wife registers anger or futility, the more likely the evasive husband will continue to respond with power tactics.
+The more the wife registers anger or futility, the more likely the emotionally distant, evasive husband will continue to respond with power tactics.
 His urgent, compelling need to keep the upper hand is satisfied.
 And I repeat, this is not necessarily deliberate.
 Usually, it is all going on in the darkest caverns of the mind.

-2. He avoids commitment and personal accountability.
+2. The emotionally distant husband avoids commitment and personal accountability.

 A common complaint I hear from emotionally eager wives is that they cannot get a solid commitment to anything.
 Their man is hard to pin down.